totalhack/zillion/README.md

 Likewise there are two main types of tables:

-1. Dimension Tables: reference/attribute tables containing only related dimensions
+1. `Dimension Tables`: reference/attribute tables containing only related dimensions
-2. Metric Tables: fact tables that may contain metrics and some related dimensions/attributes
+2. `Metric Tables`: fact tables that may contain metrics and some related dimensions/attributes

 <a name="executing-reports"></a>